Breast and Ovarian Cancer Syndrome

 Patients who were diagnosed with Lynch-related bowel cancer have a 25% risk of developing subsequent uterine or ovarian cancer.
 In these patients prophylactic, risk-reducing surgery to remove uterus, tubes and ovaries can be life-saving.
 These operations are done laparoscopically (key hole) and virtually eliminate the risk of uterine and ovarian cancer.

 The first step to diagnose Lynch is an immunohistochemical test that can be done from the surgical specimen from the original uterine or bowel cancer specimen.
 This test is not diagnostic.
-However, if the test is positive, confirmatory testing should be instigated and requires a blood test.
-Referral to a Family Cancer Clinic is recommended.
+However, if the test is positive, confirmatory genetic testing should be instigated and requires a blood test.
+Referral to a Family Cancer Clinic or a clinical geneticist is recommended.

 1. Surveillance for ovarian cancer is unreliable and generally not recommended.
-Surveilance for uterine cancer can be done through endometrial sampling (Pipelle) (for premenopausal women) or through ultrasound (in postmenopausal women).
-Colonoscopy (every 1 to 2 years) from age 25 years (reduces colon cancer incidence and mortality by >60%).
+Surveilance for uterine cancer can be done through endometrial sampling (Pipelle) (for premenopausal women) or through ultrasound (in postmenopausal women) but is not reliable.
+Colonoscopy (every 1 to 2 years) from age 25 years (reduces colon cancer incidence and mortality by >60%) is relaible and recommended.
 Annual urine cytology (to detect early stages of bladder and ureteric cancers).

 2. Prevention: The oral contraceptive pill will reduce the risk of ovarian cancer by 50%.
 There is no established medication to prevent uterine cancer.